 Check out this video of some of the best forwards in soccer.

-Each of these forwards is prime examples of what it takes to be great soccer forward.
+Each of these forwards is a prime example of what it takes to be great soccer forward.
 But not all of them are considered strikers.

 Let’s look at the definition of a striker to help understand why.